 - At least two weeks before the event, the event coordinator must submit an Event Notification Form to CampusParc for parking and transportation accommodations.

-- Be sure to always follow our Event Safety guidelines to ensure a safe and fun event for all attendees.
+- Be sure to always follow our Event Safety guidelines, including information about tents, grills and inflatables, to ensure a safe and fun event for all attendees.